 The bag features zipper closure which ensures you can add more filling to enhance weight.

 Our weighted power bag is manufactured with nylon handles that refuse to split, fray or tear.

 Resistant foam that will easily keep the sand within and will resist any leakage.

 Of all the power bags listed none are as well rated as the RDX.
 With nearly 200 customer ratings they still retain nearly five stars.
 Which is pretty impressive considering the majority of the comparison products are rated three stars or less.

 Much of the customer feedback confirms the manufacturer’s product outline: durable, log wearing, worth the money.
 You can’t really ask for more than that.

 The bag weights range from 5kg through to 25kg, increasing by 5kg increment.
 Prices range from £40 to £70 – depending on the bag weight of course.

 Well there you have it, a comprehensive outline of the fitness benefits of training with power bags, a few ideas of how you can incorporate them into your session and an overview of a descent product.

 (As we are very interested in user feedback at Hungry4Fitness, I would be very grateful if you could take a few seconds out of your day to leave a comment.
 Thanks in advance!)

-Adam Priest is a former Royal Marines Commando, professional personal trainer, lecturer, boxing and Thai boxing enthusiast
+Adam Priest, former Royal Marines Commando, is a personal trainer, lecturer, boxing and Thai boxing enthusiast